We may earn money or products from the companies mentioned in this post.

-I like to be able to keep up with my tools so I keep them in the case they came in when not in use.
-As you can see, I have my tongs, baster, spatula and fork all together.
+I like to keep up with my tools, so I keep them in the case they come in when not in use.
+As you can see, I have my tongs, baster, spatula, and fork altogether.
 One item I did not mention was the grill brush.
 You will need one of these to help extend the life of your grates.

 A spatula comes in handy when flipping burgers or steaks.
 Some people use tongs for turning steaks.
 A basting brush comes in handy when you occasionally need to put on a barbeque sauce or simply apply a marinade or other liquids to help maintain the right level of juiciness of your meats.

 This Royal Gourmet Grill review helps you understand that for longer cooks, you will need to maintain your heat level.
 A little tip that has saved me time and money is to use a grill brick.
 It is just what it sounds like, a brick.
 The brick will help maintain the heat in your grill for longer periods which cuts down on the amount of charcoal or wood used.

 Learn to use your dampers to maintain your heat.
 There will be times when you will need a large airflow and others when you will only need just a small airflow.
 Too much airflow will cause your fire to burn too hot and too fast.
 Too little airflow and your fire will eventually choke out because it had too little oxygen; this will also cause your food to cook unevenly.

 As you gain experience grilling, thoughts of smoking a pork butt, brisket or roast may start coming into your mind.
 That is only natural!
 You have been learning by watching others do the grilling, and now it is your turn.